GoogleCloudPlatform/gke-networking-demos/gke-to-gke-peering/README.md

 1. Verify the created clusters in Kubernetes Engine.
 Click on the cluster hyperlink and verify that "Container address range" matches the specified cluster-ipv4-cidr.
 1. Click on workloads and verify that the status is OK for nginx pods.
 1. Click on discovery & load balancing.
+Verify that the cluster ip, nodeport, ILB and LB are created for cluster1.
-Verify that the cluster ip, nodeport, ILB, LB and ingress services are created for cluster1 and cluster2.
+1. Click on discovery & load balancing.
+Verify that the cluster ip, nodeport, LB and ingress services are created for cluster2.
 1. Verify that cluster IP address of all the services for a cluster are drawn from service-ipv4-cidr.
 1. Access the endpoint for URL for external load balancer to view the nginx pods.